15 Small Business Ideas for Teens That Actually Make Money

 print on demand

-If you’re into online business, this is worth trying.
+If you’re into online business, this one is worth trying.
+Not immediate money but consistent work pays fairly well.

 You: